iagox86/dnscat2/README.md

 Assuming there's a dnscat2 server running on that host/port, it'll create a session there.

-### Sessions
+### Windows

-I used the term "session" earlier - let's talk about sessions!
-A session is a single virtual "connection" between a client and a server, identified by a 16-bit session_id value.
-A client can maintain multiple sessions with a single server (this happens when you spawn a shell from within a command session, for example).
-A server can maintain multiple sessions with multiple clients.
-Think of it as kind of a hub where all the connections come back to!

-There are several different types of sessions, but the default one - which I call a "command session" - is usually what you want (since the other ones can be created via that command session).
-If you want to play with other session types, you can pass --console or --exec to the dnscat client (the server will recognize the type automatically).
-Technically, --ping is also a session type, but it's handled specially.

-When you run dnscat2, you'll see a simple prompt:
+The dnscat2 UI is made up of a bunch of windows.
+The default window is called the 'main' window.
+You can get a list of windows by typing `windows` (or `sessions`) into any command prompt:

+    dnscat2> windows
+    0 :: main [active]
+      dns1 :: DNS Driver running on 0.0.0.0:53 domains = skullseclabs.org [*]

+You'll note that there are two windows - window `0` is the main window, and window `dns1` is the listener (technically referred to as the 'tunnel driver').

+From any window that accepts commands (`main` and command sessions), you can type `help` to get a list of commands:

+    dnscat2> help

+    Here is a list of commands (use -h on any of them for additional help):
+    * echo
+    * help
+    * kill
+    * quit
+    * set
+    * start
+    * stop
+    * tunnels
+    * unset
+    * window
+    * windows

+For any of those commands, you can use -h or --help to get details:

+    dnscat2> window --help
+    Error: The user requested help

+    Interact with a window
+      -i, --i=<s>    Interact with the chosen window -h, --help     Show this message

+We'll use the `window` command to interact with `dns1`, which is a status window:

+    dnscat2> window -i dns1
+    New window created: dns1
+    Starting Dnscat2 DNS server on 0.0.0.0:53531
+    [domains = skullseclabs.org]...

+    Assuming you have an authoritative DNS server, you can run the client anywhere with the following:
+      ./dnscat2 skullseclabs.org

+    To talk directly to the server without a domain name, run:
+      ./dnscat2 --dns server=x.x.x.x,port=53531

+    Of course, you have to figure out <server> yourself!
+Clients will connect directly on UDP port 53531.

+    Received:  dnscat.9fa0ff178f72686d6c716c6376697968657a6d716800 (TXT)
+    Sending:  9fa0ff178f72686d6c716c6376697968657a6d716800
+    Received:  d17cff3e747073776c776d70656b73786f646f616200.skullseclabs.org (MX)
+    Sending:  d17cff3e747073776c776d70656b73786f646f616200.skullseclabs.org

+The received and sent strings there are, if you decode them, pings.

+You can switch to the 'parent' window (in this case, `main`) by pressing ctrl-z.
+If ctrl-z kills the process, then you probably have to find a better way to run it (`rvmsudo` doesn't work, see above).

+When a new client connects and creates a session, you'll be notified in `main` (and certain other windows):

+    New window created: 1
     dnscat2>

+(Note that you have to press enter to get the prompt back)

-You can list the sessions using the `sessions` command (initially, there's only the one):
+You can switch to the new window the same way we switched to the `dns1` status window:

-    dnscat2> sessions
-    command window <-- You are here!
-    dnscat2>

-When a new session is created, you'll be informed:

-    dnscat2> sessions
-    command window <-- You are here!
-    dnscat2>
-    New session established: 19334

-    dnscat2> sessions
-    command window <-- You are here!
-     session 19334 :: command (default)

-You can interact with these sessions using the `session -i` command:

-    dnscat2> session -i 19334
+    dnscat2> window -i 1

-    Welcome to a command session!
-Use 'help' for a list of commands or ^z for the main menu
-    dnscat [command: 19334]>
+    New window created: 1
+    history_size (session) => 1000
+    This is a command session!

+    That means you can enter a dnscat2 command such as 'ping'!
+For a full list of clients, try 'help'.

+    command session (ubuntu-64) 1>

-These sessions can spawn further sessions:
+Command sessions can spawn additional sessions; for example, the `shell`

-    dnscat [command: 28993]> shell
+command:

+    command session (ubuntu-64) 1> shell
     Sent request to execute a shell
-    dnscat [command: 28993]>
-    New session established: 22670
-    dnscat [command: 28993]> sessions
-    Sessions:
+    New window created: 2
+    Shell session created!

-    command window
+    command session (ubuntu-64) 1>

-     session 28993 :: command (default) <-- You are here!
+(Note that throughout this document I'm cleaning up the output; usually you have to press enter to get the prompt back)

+Then, if you return to the main session (ctrl-z or `suspend`, you'll see it in the list of windows:

+    dnscat2> windows
+    0 :: main [active]
+      dns1 :: DNS Driver running on 0.0.0.0:53531 domains = skullseclabs.org [*]
+      1 :: command session (ubuntu-64)
-     session 22670 [*] :: sh
+      2 :: sh (ubuntu-64) [*]

-If you want to go "back" to a parent session, use either ctrl-z or the "back" command:

-    dnscat [command: 28993]> back

-    dnscat2>
+Unfortunately, the 'windows' command in a specific command session only shows child windows from that session, and right now new sessions aren't spawned as children.

 Note that some sessions have `[*]` - that means that there's been activity since the last time we looked at them.

 When you interact with a session, the interface will look different depending on the session type.
-As you saw with the default session type (command sessions) you get a UI just like the top-level virtual session (you can type 'help' or run commands or whatever).
-However, if you interact with a 'shell' session, you won't see much immediately, until you type a command:
+As you saw with the default session type (command sessions) you get a UI just like the top-level session (you can type 'help' or run commands or whatever).
+However, if you interact with a 'shell' session, you won't see much immediately, until you type a
+command:

+    dnscat2> windows
+    0 :: main [active]
+      dns1 :: DNS Driver running on 0.0.0.0:53531 domains = skullseclabs.org [*]
+      1 :: command session (ubuntu-64)
+      2 :: sh (ubuntu-64) [*]

-    dnscat2> session -i 22670
+    dnscat2> session -i 2

-    Welcome to session 22670!
-If it's a shell session and you're not seeing output, try typing "pwd" or something!
+    New window created: 2
+    history_size (session) => 1000
+    This is a console session!

+    That means that anything you type will be sent as-is to the client, and anything they type will be displayed as-is on the screen!
+If the client is executing a command and you don't see a prompt, try typing 'pwd' or something!

+    To go back, type ctrl-z.

-    pwd
+    sh (ubuntu-64) 2> pwd
    /home/ron/tools/dnscat2/client

 To escape this, you can use ctrl-z or type "exit" (which will kill the session).

-You can start a shell directly by running the dnscat2 client with the --exec flag:

-    $ ./dnscat --exec /bin/sh --dns server=localhost,port=53531

-On the server, you'll see a session created as usual:

-    dnscat2>
-    New session established: 1387

-    Unknown command: sessoin
-    dnscat2> sessions
-    command window <-- You are here!
-     session 28993 :: command (default)
-     session 22670 :: sh
-     session 1387 [*] :: /bin/sh

-And you can interact with it as normal:

-    dnscat2> session -i $newest

-    pwd
-    /home/ron/tools/dnscat2/client

-(Note that I used a variable - $newest - which always refers to the most recent session!
-See other variables by running `set`)

 Lastly, to kill a session, the `kill` command can be used:

-    dnscat2> sessions
+    dnscat2> windows
-    command window <-- You are here!
+    0 :: main [active]
+      dns1 :: DNS Driver running on 0.0.0.0:53531 domains = skullseclabs.org [*]
-     session 28993 :: command (default)
+      1 :: command session (ubuntu-64)
-     session 22670 :: sh
+      2 :: sh (ubuntu-64) [*]
-     session 1387 [*] :: /bin/sh
-    dnscat2>
-    dnscat2> kill 22670
+    dnscat2> kill 2
+    Session 2 has been sent the kill signal!
-    Session killed
+    Session 2 has been killed
-    dnscat2> sessions
+    dnscat2> windows
-    command window <-- You are here!
+    0 :: main [active]
+      dns1 :: DNS Driver running on 0.0.0.0:53531 domains = skullseclabs.org [*]
-     session 28993 :: command (default)
+      1 :: command session (ubuntu-64)
-     session 22670 [*] :: sh :: [idle for 13 seconds]
-     session 1387 [*] :: /bin/sh

 # History